Books | APP | Advice

 I never participate in chat rooms.

 If you think that you are talking to me just because someone has signed in as "Tizzie Hall" or knows intimate details about me, please think again.
 Many people know my phone number and other personal details about my life.
-Anyone wishing to communicate with me can send an e-mail to my address below (which fortunately is unique and unable to be copied, so far as I know), and I will respond to you.
+Anyone wishing to communicate with me can send an e-mail to my address below (which fortunately is unique and unable to be copied, so far as I know), and I or one of my team members will respond to you.